 If you live in the Asia-Pacific region, you can buy it (please do!) here

-The UK/US print edition will be available next year.
+The UK/US print edition will be available some time in the future.
 If you can’t wait that long, you can buy the digital edition on amazon.

 James Byrne, Co-editor of Bones Will Crow: 15 Contemporary Burmese Poets